bblonski/jax-rs-bootstrap/README.md

 1. Create a JPA @Entity _ModelName_ in com.bootstrap.models to define database schema.

-2. Create a entity persistence interface that extendes BasePersistence<_ModelName_>.
+2. Create a entity persistence interface that extends BasePersistence<_ModelName_>.
     Spring-data will automatically create an implementation of this interface.
     You can get spring-data to generate more CRUD methods by defining additional
     @Queries on you JPA model classes.
 See spring-data docs for more information.